uesseu/ninwavelets/README.md

 # Advantages and Limitations

-## Benchmark
+## Speed
 From version 0.0.3, It became extremely fast.
 **But it is not so fast if you write in wrong way.**
 **It is fast only when performing cwt.**
 See 'Fast coding of ninwavelets' to write fast code.

-I performed benchmark test by my NotePC
+I tested speed of cwt by my NotePC
 'Dell G3 15-3579r' with Intel corei7(4.1Ghz 6core) and Geforce GTX1050.
 (Turbo boost is off)